enklu/enkluplayer-jsapi-docs/source/includes/elements.md

 a.visible = true; // Gets or sets this Element's visibility

+// Since schema values report local transform data, this helper
+//  can be used to quickly get an offset between two Elements.
-// Hololens - Elements under different anchors cannot compare
+// Hololens: Elements under different anchors cannot compare
+//  their distances normally, so this function is a must.
-//  their distances normally.
-Use this function to determine
+//  Use this function to determine the offset of an Element
-//  the offset of an Element relative to another across anchors. var offsetVec3 = a.positionRelativeTo(c);
+//  relative to another across anchors. var offsetVec3 = a.positionRelativeTo(c);
 ```